mirimmad/debugger-rs/README.md

 ## debugger-rs

-A simple toy debugger implementation in Rust This project demonstrates how to create a basic debugger that can control program execution, set breakpoints, inspect memory and registers, and analyze debug information.
+A simple toy debugger implementation for **x86-64 Linux** in Rust.
+This project demonstrates how to create a basic debugger that can control program execution, set breakpoints, inspect memory and registers, and analyze debug information.

 ## Features
 - Process control (start, stop, continue)